nolakkapali/Bug-Resistance-Agile-Project/Jira/Readme.md

 ***
 <b>Step 1:</b><li> Bug Resistance application requirments are collected and product backlog is designed.</li>

-<b>Step 2:</b><li>In Jira, epics and users stories are created from product backlog.</li>
+<b>Step 2:</b><li>In Jira, product backlog is created with epics, users stories and sub-tasks.</li>
 <li>The whole application is divided into 4 epics.
 They are:</li><ol><li>Home</li><li>Course Admission</li><li>QA Services</li><li>Contact Us</li></ol>
 <li>Each epic is broken down in multiple user stories and each user story is broken down into multiple sub-tasks.</li><li>Some sub-tasks are inter-related or dependent on each other </li><br>

 <b>Step 3:</b><li>The whole application is developed into 3 sprints.</li>
-<li>Each sprints will have their own sprint backlog including the epics, users stories and sub-tasks under this sprint will be organized before the sprint starts.</li>
+<li>Each sprints will have their own sprint backlog including selected epics, users stories and sub-tasks from profuct backlog and each sprint backlog will be organized before the sprint starts.</li>
 <li>Each sprint will last for minimum 1 week to maximum 4 weeks.</li>
 <li>Each sprint will result into a released version of the web application.</li><br>
 <table>